 Rotherham Intellectual Disabilities Team

-Our Intellectual Disabilities team provides a service to children who have a significant learning disability and additional complex behavioural or mental health needs (typically this is a child or young person in a special school with an IQ of 55 and below).
+Our Intellectual Disabilities team provides a service to children who have a significant intellectual disability and additional complex behavioural or mental health needs (typically this is a child or young person in a special school with an IQ of 55 and below).